MilanObrenovic/kubernetes/README.md

 - The way it works is:
   1. You have a deployment.
   2. The deployment creates a ReplicaSet.
-  3. ReplicaSet ensures the desired number of ports are always running.
+  3. ReplicaSet ensures the desired number of pods are always running.
   4. In this case lets say we want to have 3 pods, so ReplicaSet will ensure we have 3 pods at all times.

 ![img.png](misc/deployments-2.png)